 Phase 2: In Vitro Methods – HLA Binding Assay

 EpiVax’s competitive HLA Binding Assay provides an indirect measure of potential immunogenicity.
 Class II HLA binding assays may be used to measure affinity of putative epitopes for multiple HLA alleles.
 EpiVax employs a competition-based HLA binding assay using highly-purified Class II molecules.
 This assay format is far superior in sensitivity and specificity compared to cell-based assay formats.
 Based on a 7 concentration peptide titration, a non-linear regression analysis is performed and an IC50 value is calculated.
-Peptides are evaluated for 8 common Class II alleles.
+Peptides are evaluated for nine common Class II alleles.